niumainframe/webjcl/README.md

 There is some mandatory configuration before WebJCL can execute.

 * config.js
-    * Listening port (default 8000)
+    * Listening port
-    * Whether to enforce SSL (default: true)
-    * mongoDB credentials.

-* srcprocs/JESProc/config.js
-    * The hostname of the mainframe WebJCL connects to.
+    * The FTP host/port of the zOS mainframe.
+    * mongoDB server/credentials.

 ### Invoking